siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/IMSz/overview.md

 # IBM IMS - Overview
-This plug-in simplifies IMS operations in support of application deployment by issuing IMS commands.The plug-in integrates into the IBM UrbanCode Deploy design process, allowing you to automate application deployment for continuous delivery in an agile environment.
+This plug-in simplifies IMS operations in support of application deployment by issuing IMS commands.The plug-in integrates into the IBM DevOps Deploy design process, allowing you to automate application deployment for continuous delivery in an agile environment.

 For detailed usage information, including IMS Application Deployment example, see [Usage](#usage "Usage").